Lake Street (Minneapolis): Boundaries and neighborhoods

 The section of Lake Street stretching from Interstate 35W to Hiawatha Avenue has been in the past known for crime, prostitution, and drugs, especially in the late 1980s and early '90s.
 The street marks the southern boundary of the Phillips neighborhood, which was plagued with violence during that time.
 However, there has been reinvestment in the corridor, as most of this section of the corridor was branded with the Midtown neighborhood name.
 East Lake Street continues to undergo massive refitting to help reduce crime, boost property values, and attract more shoppers.
 Improvements to the area brought concerns for the many immigrant business and property owners on the street who are being assessed for the new sidewalks and street paving.
-Nonpositive gentrification was also a concern.
+Non-positive gentrification was also a concern.

 An example of renewed interest in the area is the refurbishment of the Midtown Exchange building at East Lake Street and Chicago Avenue South.
 Formerly one of the most notoriously crime-ridden intersections in the city, is now home to an Allina Hospitals and Clinics expansion that brought 1,500 new employees to the area; the Sheraton Minneapolis Midtown Hotel and the Midtown Global Market with a wide variety of shopping, dining, events and rental.
+At 15th Avenue South, In the Heart of the Beast Puppet and Mask Theatre repurposed its Historic Avalon Theatre.

 East of Hiawatha Avenue, Lake Street stretches through the Longfellow and Cooper neighborhoods.
 This section represents the last remnants of Scandinavian investment for which Longfellow is well known.
 Recent investment in eastern Minneapolis includes new development at the corner of West River Parkway and East Lake Street, anchoring the Lake Street-Marshall Bridge.
 This area is populated with middle-class homes and businesses, with property values rising as the street approaches the Mississippi River.
 The north-south stretch where Lake Street meets the river is a popular recreation destination, providing residents and visitors access to multi-use trails that are part of the Grand Rounds National Scenic Byway system and the more rustic Winchell Trail for hiking.
 Beneath the Lake Street-Marshall Bridge is the Minneapolis Rowing Club Boathouse.